-You are a U.S. holder if you are a beneficial owner of shares or ADSs and you are:
+As used herein, a "U.S. holder" is a beneficial owner of our shares or ADSs and is:

 - a citizen or resident of the United States, as determined for U.S. federal income tax purposes; - a corporation (or other entity treated as a corporation for U.S. federal income tax purposes) created or organized under the laws of the United States or any state thereof or the District of Columbia; - an estate whose income is subject to United States federal income tax regardless of its source; or - a trust if (1) a United States court can exercise primary supervision over the trust's administration and one or more United States persons are authorized to control all substantial decisions of the trust or (2) the trust has a valid election in effect under applicable Treasury regulations to be treated as a U.S. person.